Tobacco use in South Africa

-The use of tobacco by smoking, in particular, has decreased largely due to the increase in the precaution of the dangers of smoking and enforcement of stricter legislation on the tobacco industry.
+Smoking, in particular, has decreased largely due to the increase in the precaution of the dangers of smoking and enforcement of stricter legislation on the tobacco industry.
 Despite the efforts to bring awareness to the risks that come with smoking, there is still a significant prevalence of tobacco use across in South Africa, and it is a major contributor to morbidity and mortality.

-Vaping at schools in South Africa is quite common, despite widespread knowledge around the harm it causes, both to those who vape, and by passive smoking.
+Vaping at schools in South Africa is quite common, despite widespread knowledge around the harm it causes, both to those who vape and by passive smoking.
 Children often start vaping due to social influences, and then continue to do so even once those influences are gone.
-Many start vaping due to the perception that it would be "fun", "due to the flavors", and "because someone asked them to join in".
+Many start vaping due to the perception that it would be "fun", "due to the flavours", and "because someone asked them to join in".

-As of 2024, over a third (36.4%) of high school students in South Africa had tried vaping, and 16.8% were actively vaping.
+As of 2024, over one-third (36.4%) of high school students in South Africa had tried vaping, and 16.8% were actively vaping.
 The majority of individuals who were actively vaping started doing so between the ages of 14 and 16.
 In terms of other forms of tobacco use and smoking, 2% smoked cigarettes, 3% used hookah, and 5% used cannabis.
-There is no discernible difference in vaping between schools of different levels of affluence.
+There is no discernible difference in vaping across schools of varying affluence.

 In keeping with its overall progressive style of governance and legislation, in 2000, South Africa became one of the first countries in the world to ban smoking in public places, when the country introduced its Tobacco Products Control Amendment Act.
 In 2003, South Africa was one of the first signatories to the World Health Organization's (WHO) Framework Convention on Tobacco Control (FCTC).